What you should be looking for when you ask your clients for testimonials.

 Next time you’re asking your clients for feedback to use it as a testimonial, make sure you ask a few specific questions to ensure the testimonial does the job of helping potential clients in their buying decision.

 A few questions you could include are:

 Why did you sign up to work with me?

 What kind of results have you achieved by working with me?

 What weaknesses did I help you overcome, compared to other programs or resources?

 Being specific about the feedback you’re looking for will ensure your testimonials strengthen the ‘know, like, trust’ factor of your business and assist in pre-qualifying clients by addressing potential objections.

 Do you currently have testimonials on your business page?
-If you do, ask yourself if they’re helping to overcome potential objections to your offering and serving to strengthen a person’s likelihood of working with you.
+If you do, ask yourself if they’re helping to overcome potential objections to your offering and strengthening a person’s likelihood of working with you.

-If you have any further questions about this blog post or if you’d like to chat about the content in your health and wellness business, feel free to send me an email.
+If you have any further questions about gathering testimonials or if you’d like to chat about your business, feel free to send me an email.
 I'd love to hear from you!